abhishekarya1/Hash-Define-myNotes/content/java/env.md

 Last major update - Java 8 (2014)

 **LTS** releases - vendors provide longer support (security and performance patches) for a certain Java version.
-For Oracle JDK its 3 years, [no such support](https://stackoverflow.com/a/59800705) for the fully open-source OpenJDK.
-LTS versions - Java 8, 11, 17, 21
+For Oracle JDK its 3 years, [no such guaranteed premium support](https://stackoverflow.com/a/59800705) for the fully open-source OpenJDK, they implement patches as and when feasible.
+LTS versions - Java 8, 11, 17, 21.

 Java has 4 platforms:
 1. **Java SE** - Standard Edition (Standard language features)